-Merriam-Webster’s defines the word friction three ways; the act of rubbing one thing against another; the force that causes a moving object to slow down when it is touching another object; and the disagreement or tension between people or groups of people.
+Merriam-Webster defines the word friction in three ways; the act of rubbing one thing against another; the force that causes a moving object to slow down when it is touching another object; and the disagreement or tension between people or groups of people.
 If you tie the concept of friction to the concept of customer service, none of these definitions are good.

 Looking at it from another angle, the opposite of friction is agreement, peace and harmony.
 Most of us would agree that we would like a customer experience without friction, one that is easy.
 Yes, that’s the word; easy.
-When it comes to business, especially customer service, the antithesis of an experience with friction is one that is easy.
+When it comes to business, especially customer service, the antithesis of an experience with friction is easy.

 Customers hate friction in business.
 Unfortunately, it happens to us quite often, sometimes multiple times throughout the day.
 It’s when we are put on hold, transferred to someone else or when we have to repeat our complaint or problem to numerous customer service reps.
 It’s being stuck in a long checkout line and dealing with traffic in a crowded parking lot.
 It’s when we expect an item to be delivered on a certain day, and it doesn’t arrive.
-It’s the sales rep that is late for a meeting.
+Or when the sales rep is late for a meeting.
 The long wait at the doctor’s office, even though we were on time for our appointment.
 It’s the Cable TV guy that never shows up.
 It’s anything that makes doing business with someone anything other than easy.

 So, where are the friction points in your business?
 Or put another way, where do you find you are rubbing up against your customer, slowing down progress, or even having a complaint or disagreement?
 What customers want is the opposite.
 They want a customer service experience that is easy, which means no hassle, no problems and no friction!